Yonder-Deep/Nautilus/web_app/README.md

+# Nautilus Web App

+FastAPI Backend interfacing with AUV
-# React Frontend
+React Frontend bundled and served with Vite

-This frontend is built with a react framework and FastAPI backend.

 ## How to Contribute